brainhack-school2020/BHS-AuditoryMultimodal/README.md

 There is not yet a project gallery, as BHS 2020 is the first edition that will incorporate it on the website.
 You can still check out the [2019 BHS github organization](https://github.com/mtl-brainhack-school-2019)

+#### Deliverable 3: Instructions

+ To be made available soon.

+## Conclusion and acknowledgement

+The BHS team hope you will find this template helpful in documenting your project.
+Developping this template was a group effort, and benefitted from the feedback and ideas of all BHS students over the years. -->

+## Other info (TO BE DELETED)
 ##### ECG pupilometry pipeline by Marce Kauffmann

 The repository of this project can be found [here](https://github.com/mtl-brainhack-school-2019/ecg_pupillometry_pipeline_kaufmann).
 The objective was to create a processing pipeline for ECG and pupillometry data.
 The motivation behind this task is that Marcel's lab (MIST Lab @ Polytechnique Montreal) was conducting a Human-Robot-Interaction user study.
 The repo features: